-Niagara Falls Memorial Medical Center turned the spotlight on its volunteers Tuesday, celebrating their service and commitment at a luncheon at the Four Points by Sheraton.
+Niagara Falls Memorial Medical Center turned the spotlight on its volunteers last week, celebrating their service and commitment during an April 26 luncheon at the Niagara Falls Country Club.

 In 2017, some 260 volunteers ranging in age from teens to nonagenarians gave a combined 32,247 hours of service in 62 departments throughout the medical center, Heart Center of Niagara, Schoellkopf Health Center, Golisano Center for Community Health and at various satellite locations.